-- Should be greater that requal to the waiting period. - Should be greater that or equal to the longest waiting period when the driver has multiple medical conditions
+- Should be greater than or equal to the waiting period. - Should be greater than or equal to the longest waiting period when the driver has multiple medical conditions.

 NOTE: DO NOT issue a medical examiner's certificate.

 REMEMBER: The driver is disqualified and not allowed to operate a CMV until a medical examiner finds the driver to be medically fit for duty.